mikedilger/chorus/docs/CONFIG.md

 ### throttling_bytes_per_second

-The maximum rate (excluding bursts) of data that will be accepted over a websocket connection (per connection).
+The maximum rate (excluding bursts) of data that will be transmitted over a websocket connection (both directions, per connection).
 Beyond this rate (in a sustained way) the connection will be closed.

-Default is 131072 bytes per second.
+Default is 1024576 bytes per second.

 ### throttling_burst